 We are a Delaware corporation organized in February 2013 under the name Rhythm Metabolic, Inc. Prior to our organization and the Corporate Restructuring, we were part of the Predecessor Company which commenced active operations in 2010.
 As a result of the Corporate Restructuring, we became a wholly-owned subsidiary of the LLC entity.
-In August 2015, we sold shares of our series A preferred stock to investors pursuant to an equity financing.
-The LLC entity remains our largest stockholder, holding shares of our common stock representing, as of September 30, 2015, an approximately 79% equity interest in us with the balance being held by our series A investors.
+In August 2015 and December 2015, we sold shares of our series A preferred stock to investors pursuant to an equity financing.
+The LLC entity remains our largest stockholder, holding shares of our common stock representing, as of November 30, 2015, an approximately % equity interest in us with the balance being held by our series A investors.

-Prior to consummation of this offering, as a part of the Distribution, the LLC entity will distribute its shares of our common stock to its members, which shares we anticipate will be exchanged by some of its members for newly-authorized shares of our series A junior preferred stock, convertible into our common stock on a one-to-one basis upon the closing of this offering.
+Prior to consummation of this offering, as a part of the Distribution, the LLC entity will distribute its shares of our common stock to its members, which shares we anticipate will be exchanged by some of its members for newly-authorized shares of our series A-1 and series A-2 junior preferred stock, convertible into our common stock on a one-to-one basis upon the closing of this offering.

 Pursuant to the Payroll Services Agreement, the Relamorelin Company provides us certain employee and consultant services.
 We have no employees, rather services are provided to us by the employees of the Relamorelin Company pursuant to this agreement.
 We share certain costs with the Relamorelin Company, including finance, accounting, research and development and operations.
-Following the Distribution and prior to consummation of this offering, these employees will become our employees and will enter into employment agreements with us and consulting agreements with the Relamorelin Company.
+Following the Distribution and prior to consummation of this offering, these employees will become our employees and will enter into employment agreements with us and continue to provide services to the Relamorelin Company in a consulting capacity.
 Following consummation of this offering, we may continue to share some services with the Relamorelin Company, as may be deemed appropriate by our management.
 See "Corporate Restructuring."